 In order to break consumers’ conventional perceptions, JD.com took an out-of-the-box approach with this fashion crossover, by doing a series of millennial and Gen-Z-focused fashion capsule collections based on the idea of “playing without playing”, specifically exploring youth lifestyles in a digitally connected world.
 These garments designed with Chi Zhang drew inspiration from computers, gaming, SLR photography, music, and more.

 M.A.C.
-Does Gaming with Honor of Kings Collab
+Does Gaming with Honour of Kings Collab

 Makeup brand M.A.C. executed an IP crossover with the gaming and celebrity world with the goal to attract new Gen Z customers.
-On January 8, the brand joined forces with the popular game Honor of Kings and the girl band Rocket Girls 101 from reality TV show Produce 101 to create a marketing campaign titled “Kiss, We Can Win.”
-M.A.C. launched a line of limited edition lipsticks and invited five members of Rocket Girls 101, including Wu Xuanyi, Meng Meiqi, and Lai Meiyun, to use M.A.C. makeup to portray characters from Honor of Kings.
-Customers could also customize exclusive tubes of lipstick according to their own personal preferences.
+On January 8, the brand joined forces with the popular game Honour of Kings and the girl band Rocket Girls 101 from reality TV show Produce 101 to create a marketing campaign titled “Kiss, We Can Win.”
+M.A.C. launched a line of limited edition lipsticks and invited five members of Rocket Girls 101, including Wu Xuanyi, Meng Meiqi and Lai Meiyun, to use M.A.C. makeup to portray characters from Honour of Kings.
+Customers could also customise exclusive tubes of lipstick according to their own personal preferences.